migrateup/thumper/README.md

 # Thumper - fast mass image thumbnail generator

-[Note: as of Jan 3rd, this is in active development, and not all promised functionality is implemented yet.
-Goal for today: make that happen!]

 Thumper is a scriptable, command-line tool to generate thumbnails of large batches of images.
 Compared to other tools, Thumper's distinct advantage is to fully leverage multiple CPU cores; if run on a machine